lukeyf/variational_continual_learning/README.md

 ## Results

 The root directory contains notebooks designed to reproduce the relavent original VCL results and to facilitate further exploration of a self-balancing Variational Continual Learning framework.
-For visualizations of our findings, please refer to the two PDF documents located in `results/pdf` as GitHub does not render the plots directly in the notebooks.